opsone-ch/documentation/www/services/website.md

     "ensure": "absent"
 ```

-As soon as "ensure" is set to "absent", all configurations and data related to this site gets removed at once.
+As soon as "ensure" equals set to "absent", all configurations and data related to this site gets removed at once.
 After the next configuration run, you can remove the whole part from the website::sites hash.

 ## Full Configuration Example